 Her work in this project concerns unconventional marriages among the Naqab Bedouin such as multiple-mixed marriages and Deaf-Deaf marriages.
 The study of multiple-mixed marriages corresponds to her wider investigations into the lives of young educated Bedouin men and women and her research interests in the emerging new classes of professionals, the intersection of education and marriage, and the social history and impact of Palestinian student migration.

 Kisch, Shifra, Annelies Moors and Rahma Bavelaar.
 ‘The intimate politics of publicly staging ‘mixed couples’’, submitted to the European Journal of Cultural Studies.

-Kisch, Shifra, 2018, ‘Conversion as a gift: Palestinian Bedouin grooms and Romanian brides,’ Submitted to Ethnos: Journal of Anthropology.
+Kisch, Shifra, under review, ‘Conversion as a gift: Palestinian Bedouin grooms and Romanian brides’, submitted to Ethnos: Journal of Anthropology.
+Pre-final version.

 Kisch, Shifra, 2018, ‘Marriage conversions: Shari’a courts, Romanian brides and Palestinian Bedouin in-laws’, Journal of Mediterranean Studies 27, 2: 149-158.
 Pre-final version.

 Kisch, Shifra.
 Reflections on mixed marriages amongst Palestinian Bedouin in the Naqab, presentation at Musmar Conference: Politics and/of Muslim Marriages, University of Amsterdam, Netherlands, 2-3 July 2019.

 Kisch, Shifra.
 Staging ‘mixed couples’: Preaching tolerance, marking difference, presentation at Workshop ‘Ethnography, Religion and Traveling Critique between Europe and MENA’, Nederlands-Vlaams Instituut in Cairo, Egypt, 15-16 March 2019.